 As the demand for “big” orchestral music has grown recently, many companies have been created who offer the service of booking and recording orchestras, often in eastern European countries for a fairly low price.
 Usually, recording with orchestras is done “per session”.
 A session is a 3 or 4 hour term (with included breaks) of recording time.
 Depending on the complexity of the music, you can record approx. 10-20 minutes of music per session.
 Usually, you can only book full or sometimes half sessions, so if you want to record 50 minutes of music, you should at least book 3 sessions.

 A session with full symphonic orchestra costs from about $5,000 (in the Ukraine, Romania, Russia…) and can go up to approx. $40,000 (London, LA) and is depending on the size of orchestra (big film orchestras consist of 90+ musicians, smaller ones of about 50).
 These numbers already include fees for studio rent, engineer, recording equipment etc. So if you want to record that earlier mentioned 50 minute score with full orchestra, you would need to budget from about $15,000 to $120,000 for that.
-This is huge span but you shouldn’t just go ahead and say “Well, let’s record in Russia then.”
-Of course, there’s a catch with these cheap orchestras and it again reflects in the recording quality.
-Eastern European orchestras use cheaper instruments and cheaper recording equipment.
-While you might have quite a few Stradivari violins in US or western European orchestras, most of the instruments in eastern European orchestras are cheap and therefore of bad quality.
-In the sum of 90 instruments, this makes quite a difference.
-Also, the recording equipment as well as the recording staff might not be the best which will reduce the recording quality further.
-Also, many of the musicians didn’t have the same kind of training as their colleagues in the US/Western European countries which might result in not getting the right sound.
+This is huge span but you shouldn’t just go ahead and say “Well, let’s record in the cheapest country then.”
+Of course, there’s a catch with these cheap orchestras reflecting in the quality of recording you get from them.
+One problem is the equipment issue meaning that for instance the available choice of microphones at these studios might not be up to the standards you’d expect.
+The choice of microphones and especially the quality of the main microphones heavily influences the sound of the recording.
+Also, generally you might get a less good performance from the musicians based on several issues: 1. orchestras that are not really used to it don’t really know how “film music” needs to sound like as there is a different playing attitude than playing classic music.
+You might even get that problem with “classical” orchestras in more western countries.
+2. Often playing sessions and being a musician in such countries doesn’t financially support a family or even your own life so many of the orchestra members might need to do several jobs which affects the way they can dedicate their life to music and their instrument resulting in a performance that is technically often not up to standards you might expect.
+3. The use of cheaper instruments that you will most likely get in such orchestras will actually be audible, not necessarily that much in a string section with many players but more obvious on solo lines like woodwinds/brass.
+In general, you will often need more takes with cheaper orchestras than with more expensive orchestras to get a good enough performance which might simply eat up the financial difference.
 Another considerable fact usually is the language difference which makes a translator necessary most of the time which can slow down the recording process further.
 However, there are good “middle ways”.
 For example, orchestras in the Czech Republic can be booked for a very reasonable price and might still be able to pull off a decent recording.
 Just be warned to not fall into “super cheap” offers traps.
 On the other hand, when booking a London or LA orchestra, you will definitely get THAT epic Hollywood sound combined with some of the finest recording venues, engineers and equipment.
 Most of these musicians you can book there are world class and are definitely worth their money.
 The choice of orchestra is usually up to the composer according to the budget and these numbers are just to give you a slight idea about what budget might be needed and what you get for what kind of money.

 Usually, the mixing of film music is done in 5.1, which needs a special mixing venue and a special mixing engineer which also needs budget.
 You can mix approx. 15-30 minutes of music on a mixing day and the daily rate for a studio+mixing engineer varies from about $1000 to $3500.
 Also in this field, the same rule applies: quality costs.
 Usually your composer might come up with names of engineers/studios he/she prefers so the organization of this usually doesn’t need to be done by someone else.